OrienteerBAP/Orienteer-Guidebook/faq.md

 1) Person can be within multiple departments: roles do allow that.
 2) According to department person is assigned to he can has different rights.
 Roles do allow to define that

+**Q: Сan we establish the common password workflow, when userы can change their passwords themselves?**

+A: ...

+**Q: How can the administrator get user passwords?**

+A: ...

 ##Integrity and Data Control

 **Q: What happens if I change parameters of a property so that the existing property values are no more valid?**